Gibler11/Ecommerce2/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database

+# Notes
+Worked with a tutor.
+I used the class repo for most of my reference
+Worked in a group with other classmates on this challenge

 # Links
 git@github.com:Gibler11/Ecommerce.git